rakshhh/Virtual-Learn-Api-Documentation/README.md

                                 "_id": <String - Question ID>,
-                                "name" <String - Name of the test>, "numberOfQuestions" : <Number - Number of questions in the test>, "timeDuration" : <String - Time duration of the test>, "questionAnswers" [
+                                "name" <String - Name of the test>, "numberOfQuestions" : <Number - Number of questions in the test>, "passingGrade": <Number - Passing grade of the quiz>, "timeDuration" : <String - Time duration of the test>, "questionAnswers" [
                                     {